MarcelBolten/php-pango/README.md

 License
 =======
-The PHP extension binding code is released under the [MIT license](http://opensource.org/licenses/MIT) See [LICENSE](LICENSE)
+The PHP extension binding code is released under the [PHP License, version 3.01](https://www.php.net/license/3_01.txt) See [LICENSE](LICENSE)

+Parts of the code are based on files from the [cairo extension for PHP](https://github.com/MarcelBolten/php-cairo) which is licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php)

 Pango is released under the [LGPL-2.1-or-later](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html)